Message from the President

-No. The policy prohibits tobacco use in personal vehicles while on any of University of Mount Olive’s property.
+No. The policy prohibits tobacco use in personal vehicles while on any of the University of Mount Olive’s property.

 Can I get help to quit?

 Yes.
 A study completed by the Centers for Disease Control and Prevention, Management of Nicotine Addiction notes that 70% of current smokers want to quit smoking.
 With that in mind, the University of Mount Olive offers free tobacco cessation counseling through its Employee Assistance and Student Assistance programs.
 Click here for scheduled programming.

 How will the Tobacco-Free Policy be enforced?

 Awareness of this policy will be promoted through signage, posters, printed materials, emails, web pages, students/employee orientations, videos and other avenues.
 Violations should be reported just like any other policy violation at the University of Mount Olive.
 Students and employees who violate this policy may be subject to college disciplinary action.
 Visitors who violate this policy, including contractors, vendors and those acting on their behalf, may be denied access to university property.